If you’re visiting Falmouth, why not head to Pendennis Castle and watch 500 years of history come alive?

 Do you have to pay to go to Pendennis Castle?

-If you have an English Heritage membership card, you will get in without paying.
-If you go to lots of castles, it is well worth getting an English Heritage membership, as you can save so much money!
+If you have an English Heritage membership card, you can get in without paying.
+If you go to lots of castles, it is well worth getting an English Heritage membership.
+It’s around £60 for a year and gets you into over 400 castles and historical sites.

 Where to buy tickets